 Open the Enscape Material Editor by pressing its button in the Enscape ribbon.

-The Material Editor window will always stay on top, meaning all functions in the Rhino UI will temporarily become inaccessible, although you will still be able to work in the Enscape window.
+The Material Editor window will always stay on top, meaning all functions in the Rhino User Interface (UI) will temporarily become inaccessible, although you will still be able to work in the Enscape window.

 Rhino becomes enabled again once the Material Editor window has been closed.